onap/archived---policy-engine/docs/platform/policygui.rst

 POLICY PDP
 ^^^^^^^^^^

-| The POLICY **PDP** tab is used to manage **PDP Groups**.
+| The POLICY **PDP** tab is used to manage **PDP Groups** and **PDPs in the group**.
-| This tab provides the capability to create, edit and delete PDP groups.
+| This tab provides the capability to create, edit and delete PDP groups and associated PDPs.
 This tab also provides the ability to check status and view policies in a PDP groups.

 .. image:: PolicyGUI_PDP.png